spiral-software/fftx/README.md

 any name, and you may want to have separate ones for different backends).
-When you configure using **CMake** you must specify the install prefix that **CMake** should use (the default location for **CMake** may be a directory for which you do not have write privilidges).
+When you configure using **CMake** you must specify the install prefix that **CMake** should use (the default location for **CMake** may be a directory for which you do not have write privileges).
 Do that by setting the environment variable **FFTX_HOME** and specifying either the directory path or the environment variable on the **CMake** command line.